fbpx

 Facing reality head on is not cause for satisfaction.
 Sometimes we’re forced to confront a reality that changes our personalities or makes our lives miserable.
 Being forced to run into a bomb shelter while visiting my family in Israel is an ugly reality.
 But as is the case for millions of Israelis, reality is the oxygen they’ve learned to breathe.

-The images are so beautiful that, for a minute, one can be forgiven for thinking, “Well why the hell not?”
+The images are so beautiful and dreamlike, one can be forgiven for thinking, “Why the hell not?”

-Well, those vile images of hostages being paraded through cheering mobs in Gaza is why the hell not.
+Well, those vile images of hostages being paraded through Gaza is why the hell not.

-Between these extremes is a middle ground where dreams are rooted in reality, as with the Abraham Accords, which succeeded because they were based on hard interests, not empty dreams.
+Between these extremes, though, there is a middle ground where dreams are rooted in reality, as with the Abraham Accords, which succeeded because they were based on hard interests, not empty dreams.

 The fate of Israelis, and of the Jewish people, has always been to learn to thread the needle between dreams and reality; to not allow the darkest reality stop us from dreaming.